mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 4. Invoke default-initialization if the implicitly-defined default constructor is non-trivial (it is in this case so nothing is done).

-What if we tried to use aggregate initialize:
+What if we try aggregate initialization:

 ```c++
 #include <iostream>